-Guilldou says that Lagardere has adapted its offer and will continue to innovate: "Regarding the health concerns we are currently launching our label Stay Safe, aiming at reassuring customers about all the health and safety processes we have put in place.
+Guilldou says that Lagardere has adapted its offer to reflect the latest F&B trends and will continue to innovate: "Regarding the health concerns we are currently launching our label Stay Safe, aiming at reassuring customers about all the health and safety processes we have put in place.
 This label will be available for the countries and outlets having put in place all the Group policies on these topics.
 It will come with a QR Code giving more information about what is done locally," she says.
 "Regarding our business strategies, we strongly believe in our industry and its rebound within the next months and years and we will prepare for this.
 In the meantime, we are also looking for new growth engines to support our resilience."

-Similarly, Stahl says that at Max Burger - although the company stopped activity in the first weeks of COVID - it has increased its marketing and promotion spend more recently as it is seeing the current time as a good opportunity for the burger brand.
+Similarly, Stahl says that at Max Burger - although the company stopped activity in the first weeks of COVID - it has increased its marketing and promotion spend more recently as it is seeing the current time as a good opportunity to showcase the burger brand.